 Step 3 – Your Business Model

-A description of your business model should include information like:
+A description of your business model should consist of information like:

 - How you will make money